A fast, flexible simulation framework for Bayesian adaptive designs -- the R package BATSS: Case Study 2 - binary outcome

 \subsubsection{Case Study 2.1}

 Table \ref{tab:pipresults11} shows the proportion of simulations that declared each intervention arm to be effective (at the maximum sample size/end of the trial), the proportion of simulations that each intervention arm was stopped early to declare futility, and the average sample size per arm and overall sample size, for each scenario for Case Study 2.1.
-A summary of the target parameter estimates against the sample size achieved for a simulated trial is provided in Figure \ref{fig:PIPest}.
-The distribution of sample sizes for each treatment arm can also be examined in Figure \ref{fig:PIP2.1ss} for the ``Alternative'' scenario (provided for illustrative purposes).
+Figure \ref{fig:PIPplot2-e11} shows the probability of stopping at a given look and confirms that early stopping -- only occurring when all arms are found futile -- is rare.
+The distribution of sample sizes for each treatment arm can also be examined in Figure \ref{fig:PIPplot3-e11} for the ``Alternative'' scenario.
+A summary of the target parameter estimates against the sample size achieved for a simulated trial is provided in Figure \ref{fig:PIPplot4-e11}.

 It can be seen that the pairwise 1-sided type I error is controlled at approximately 5$\%$ under the global null, and that there is approximately 90$\%$ power to declare efficacy for effective intervention arms (those with more than a 20$\%$ (absolute) ORR improvement).
 Intervention arms were stopped early 50-60$\%$ of the time for futility when they were assumed to have no benefit over the control, and early stopping for futility only occurred in a small proportion ($<5\%$) of simulations for effective intervention arms.